8bitFra/JustIRC/README.md

 <a href="https://github.com/8bitFra/JustIRC"><img src="https://raw.githubusercontent.com/8bitFra/JustIRC/main/images/help.png" title="help" alt="help" width="545" height="205"></a>

-### Tested on irc.freenode.net and a local server created with InspIRCd
+### Tested on irc.libera.chat and a local server created with InspIRCd

 ### Useful informations
 If you can't connect to the irc channel, make sure no one has already joined with your minecraft name.